ngvlz/rainbow_table/README.md

 # Funtionality

-A simple python script that hash all the entries in a given wordlist to create a rainbow table.
+A simple python script that hash all the entries in a given wordlist to create a rainbow table